Gulph Creek

-Gulph Creek is a tributary of the Schuylkill River that is located in southeastern Pennsylvania.
-Approximately six miles long, it flows in an easterly direction, and is one of four watersheds in Radnor Township, the others being, Ithan Creek, Darby Creek, and Meadowbrook Run.
+Gulph Creek is a tributary of the Schuylkill River located in southeastern Pennsylvania, United States.
+Approximately 6 mi long, it originates in Chester County, flows through Delaware County, and ends in Montgomery County.
+It is one of four watersheds in Radnor Township, alongside Ithan Creek, Darby Creek, and Meadowbrook Run.

 History

-George Washington and his troops camped in the Gulph Creek valley in December 1777 while en route to Valley Forge.
+General George Washington and some 12,000 Continental Army troops camped in the Gulph Creek valley in December 1777, prior to their march to Valley Forge.

 Geography

-Gulph Creek originates at an elevation of 410 feet in Strafford and is named after the more than 200-foot-deep "gulph" the creek flows through after taking an abrupt turn north after flowing in an east-northeast direction.

-This creek passes through Tredyffrin, Radnor, and Upper Merion Townships and the borough of West Conshohocken.
-It also passes through the village of Gulph Mills and passes Hanging Rock, alongside Route 320.